dpc10ster/RJafroc/README.md

 # What is this repository for? #
 * This repository serves as the software companion to my book: **Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
 Taylor-Francis LLC; 2017**.
 * Full documentation (essentially the book plus the software, but still a works-in-progress) is at https://dpc10ster.github.io/RJafrocBook/
+Highly recommended to familiarize oneself with the scientific background and the code.
 * Software documentation (the functions used in the software and the update history) is at https://dpc10ster.github.io/RJafroc/

 # Relation to the Windows software